Dolores Hart: Vocational calling

 Hart was named prioress of the monastery in 2001, after the election of Mother David Serna as second abbess of Regina Laudis, and held that office until 2015.
-Hart remains a member of the Academy of Motion Picture Arts and Sciences, having in recent years become the only nun to be an Oscar-voting member.
+Hart is a member of the Academy of Motion Picture Arts and Sciences.

-Hart often appears in public wearing a beret on top of her habit.
-When asked about it by an interviewer she stated that early in her vocation, because nuns have to "cut your hair quite short in order to get your cap on, your wimple, your bandeau, and all of that", she told her superior that "my head is freezing even when I put the veil on!"
-When informed that she could "put another veil on top of it" she thought "oh, that's pretty dull isn't it?
-And someone gave me a little tam, so I asked if I could wear that."
-She was granted permission "and now a lot of the young ones [novices and other nuns] pick up the beret [because] they like it, but it's not actually part of our habit.
-It's part of our tradition that what helps a nun to be herself can certainly [be] a part of our system."

 On October 4, 2008, the Holy Trinity Apostolate, founded by the Rev. John Hardon, S.J., sponsored a "Breakfast with Mother Dolores Hart".
-Held at Rochester, Michigan's Royal Park Hotel, Hart told her story: "He Led Me Out into an Open Space; He Saved Me Because He Loved Me: The Journey of Mother Dolores Hart to Regina Laudis".
-Since 1963, when she joined the Bethlehem abbey, she disciplined herself under the Rule of Saint Benedict.
-At the breakfast, several people spoke, including Patricia Neal and Maria Cooper Janis, the daughter of Hollywood leading man Gary Cooper.
+Held at the Royal Park Hotel in Rochester, Michigan, Hart's speech was "He led me out into an open space; He saved me because He loved me: The journey of Mother Dolores Hart to Regina Laudis".

+When she joined the Bethlehem abbey in 1963, Hart disciplined herself under the Rule of Saint Benedict.

-A documentary film about Hart's life, God Is the Bigger Elvis, was a nominee for the 2012 Academy Award for Best Documentary (Short Subject) and was shown on HBO in April 2012.
-Hart attended the 2012 Academy Awards for the documentary; her last red-carpet Oscar event had been in 1959 as a Hollywood starlet.
+A documentary film about Hart's life, God is the Bigger Elvis, was a nominee for the 2012 Academy Award for Best Documentary (Short Subject) and was shown on HBO in April 2012.
+Hart attended the 2012 Academy Awards for the documentary, her first red-carpet Oscar event since 1959.

-In her autobiography, The Ear of the Heart: An Actress' Journey From Hollywood to Holy Vows (Ignatius Press)—co-authored with lifelong friend Richard DeNeut and released on May 7, 2013—Hart told her life story, from her birth in Chicago to becoming Catholic, from her Hollywood adventures to monastery life.
+Hart's autobiography, The Ear of the Heart: An Actress' Journey from Hollywood to Holy Vows (Ignatius Press), co-authored with Richard DeNeut, was released on May 7, 2013.